 Pursuant to the 2021 Plan, the Company grants RSUs to employees, consultants, or non-employee directors ("Eligible Individuals").
 The number, terms, and conditions of the RSUs that are granted to Eligible Individuals are determined on an individual basis by the plan administrator.
-On the distribution date, the Company shall issue to the Eligible Individual one unrestricted, fully transferable share of the Company's common stock (or the fair market value of one such share in cash) for each vestded and nonforfeitable RSU.
+On the distribution date, the Company shall issue to the Eligible Individual one unrestricted, fully transferable share of the Company's common stock (or the fair market value of one such share in cash) for each vested and nonforfeitable RSU.

 On March 18, 2021, the Company, pursuant to two employment agreements, granted an aggregate of 1,173,917,974 RSUs to its Chief Executive Officer and Chairman of the Board and its Vice President, Research and Development (See Note 7 - Commitments and Contingencies) with a fair value of \$0.0119 per share.
-The RSUs vest to the extent of one-third on the one-year anniversary of the grant date, one-third on the two-year anniversary of the grant date, and one-third on the three-year anniversary of the grant date.
+The RSUs vest to the extent of one-third on the one-year anniversary of the grant date, and one-third on the three-year anniversary of the grant date.

-A summary of our unvested RSUs as of March 31, 2021 is as follows:
+A summary of our unvested RSUs as of June 30, 2021 is as follows:

 Number of Shares

-Outstanding, January 1, 2021 -
+Outstanding, January 1, 2021

 Granted 1,173,917,974

 Forfeited -

 Vested -

-Outstanding, March 31, 2021 1,173,917,974
+Outstanding, June 30, 2021 1,173,917,974